 (1) Expanded Definition of Executor.
-The definition of executor would be moved from section 2203 to section 7701, and the authorized party could act for all tax purposes (including with respect to pre-death tax liabilities).
+The Internal Revenue Code's definition of "executor" would be moved from section 2203 to section 7701, and the authorized party could act for all tax purposes (including with respect to pre-death tax liabilities).
 Elaborating on the helpfulness of this change, the Greenbook adds: